newlisponrockets/newLISP-on-Rockets/docs/install_rockets_ubuntu.md

 * Install it on a USB Thumb Drive by double-clicking the .ISO and dragging the contents to your thumb drive in Windows Explorer

 Then reboot your spare PC and hit Delete (or sometimes another key, like F8) in the boot-up process to enter the BIOS menu, enter the "Boot" menu, and select "Boot from DVD" or "Boot from USB"

+The PC will book from the Ubuntu DVD ISO and start installing Ubuntu.
+Choose all standard settings (basically hit Enter a bunch of times until it is installed, but you will also choose a default user name and password here)

+Log into the PC with the user name and password you chose in the last step.

 ### For option 2, you need to: